 - Edit the cover letter until your writing is polished and error-free

-Here are a few more general tips for writing a good cover letter:
+Here are a few general tips for writing great cover letters:

 Recruiters and employers can quickly spot a generic cover letter that has been tossed around.
 Use what you know about a company’s culture or history to further make your case for why you’d be a uniquely good fit there.
 If you know the name of the Hiring Manager, include it in your letter for that added personal effect.